jadeallencook/Game-Map-Editor/README.md

 Create RPG games using JavaScript!

 ## Setup
-Include the 'js2rpg' JS/CSS files, then create a 'div' and give it an id.
+Include the 'js2rpg' JS/CSS files, then create a 'div' and give it an ID.

 ```html
 <!-- styles -->